iamlaboniraz/my-google-foobar-experience/README.md

 2. Find_the_Access_Codes([Find_the_Access_Codes.py](https://github.com/iamlaboniraz/my-google-foobar-experience/blob/master/level03_02_Find_the_Access_Codes.py) | [Find_the_Access_Codes.txt](https://github.com/iamlaboniraz/my-google-foobar-experience/blob/master/level03_02_Find_the_Access_Codes.txt))
 At this point, I was offered to send my solutions to a Google recruiter.
 Checkout the questionnaire.md for details.
 3. Fuel_Injection_Perfection([Fuel_Injection_Perfection.py](https://github.com/iamlaboniraz/my-google-foobar-experience/blob/master/level03_03_Fuel_Injection_Perfection.py) | [Fuel_Injection_Perfection.txt](https://github.com/iamlaboniraz/my-google-foobar-experience/blob/master/level03_03_Fuel_Injection_Perfection.txt))

+Completing level 3, I had to submit my personal details with a potential recruiter for a future interview.
+The Google Foobar is presumably still hiring and its needed to submit solution either in Python or Java.
+I don’t know about the future upcomings for this, but to be honest I really enjoyed the challenges.
+Looking forward to solve more.

 # Level 4
 1. Free_the_bunny_Prisoners([Free_the_bunny_Prisoners.py](https://github.com/iamlaboniraz/my-google-foobar-experience/blob/master/level04_01_Free_the_bunny_Prisoners.py) | [Free_the_bunny_Prisoners.txt](https://github.com/iamlaboniraz/my-google-foobar-experience/blob/master/level04_01_Free_the_bunny_Prisoners.txt))